Integrative Neuroscience, B.S. (O track or M track)

-The BS in Integrative Neuroscience requires 70 or 74 hours composed of 12 core courses and 24 hours of elective credit within the major.
-The Integrative Neuroscience major was changed to remove the track system that allowed students to choose between the Organismic (O) or Molecular (M) tracks.
-Students matriculating Fall 2013 or after may only declare in the new Integrative Neuroscience, B.S. major.
+The BS in Integrative Neuroscience requires 74 hours of coursework composed of 12 core courses and 24 hours of elective credit within the major.
+The new Integrative Neuroscience major has removed the track system that allowed students to choose between the Organismic (O) or Molecular (M) tracks.
+Students matriculating Fall 2013 or after may only declare in the new trackless Integrative Neuroscience, B.S. major.
 Students enrolled Spring 2013 or earlier may choose between the new trackless major, the Organismic track, or the Molecular track.

 For a Printable version of these requirements click here (522.1kb).

 Core course requirements (44 or 48 credit hours):